wpfleger96/Calculator/README.md

 ## Resources

-Skeleton code for this project can be retrieved via
+The files for this project are hosted Github using <code>git</code>.
+They can be retrieved by cloning the repository found at <code>git://github.com/mepcotterell/cs1302-calculator.git</code>.
-<code>git://github.com/mepcotterell/cs1302-calculator.git</code>.
-For example,
-you can issue the following command to clone the repository.
+For example, you can issue the following command to clone the repository:

     $ git clone git://github.com/mepcotterell/cs1302-calculator.git LastName-FirstName-p2

 As always, I suggest developing directly on <code>nike.cs.uga.edu</code> because this is where your project will be run and tested.
+Since <code>git</code> is already installed on <code>nike</code>, you can clone the project directly int your
+<code>nike</code> home directory.

 ## Build System